tomjaguarpaw/H2/posts/using-brain-less-refactoring-yahtzee.md

 from an implementation of the game Yahtzee.
 The article is about refactoring code to improve design and how that goes hand-in-hand with type safety.
-Intriguingly, listening to others talk about my article gave me a new perspective.
+Intriguingly, listening to others talk about my article gave me fresh ideas.

-At one point we observed that a variable to an argument was unused.
-Eventually we removed it.
-The only justification given for removing it was to convince ourselves that it was unused by looking at the implementation of the function and to insert a run time check.
+At one point in the article we observed that a variable to an argument was unused.
+Subsequently we removed it.
+The only justification given that the removal of the argument was valid was that we could convince ourselves that it was unused by looking at the implementation of the function, and that we could insert a run time check.

 Hearing Cameron and Taylor talk about the article made me think again.
 There were only two changes to the code that really relied upon